Today's Articles

 Wed, 12.30.1767

-Denmark Vesey, Slave Revolutionary born
+Denmark Vesey, Slavery Revolutionary born

 Denmark Vesey's statue, Hampton Park

 This date celebrates the life of Denmark Vesey in 1767.
-He was a Black abolitionist who planned one of the most extensive slave revolts in U.S. history in Charleston, S.C. in 1822.
+He was a Black abolitionist who planned one of the most extensive slave revolts in U.S. history in Charleston, S.C., in 1822.

 In 1799, Vesey was allowed to purchase his freedom with $600, which he had won in a street lottery.
 He was already familiar with the Haitian Slave Revolt of the 1790s, and while working as a carpenter, he read anti-slavery literature.
 Dissatisfied with his second-class status as a freedman and determined to help relieve the far more oppressive conditions of others he knew, Vesey planned and organized an uprising of city and plantation Blacks.